CaptainArbitrary/CompactWorkTab/README.md

 Mods that add new work types to the game are fully compatible with Compact Work Tab.

+# Bug Reports and Other Feedback

+Bug reports are welcome!
+Please share them on my [Discord](https://discord.gg/4SrvKaQTB3).
+Include as many specifics as possible.
+Screen shots are extremely helpful, as are steps to reproduce the bug you're reporting.

 # Acknowledgments

 Thanks to [Fluffy](https://steamcommunity.com/id/FluffyMods/myworkshopfiles/?appid=294100) whose Work Tab mod inspired this one, and special thanks to [Krypt](https://steamcommunity.com/profiles/76561198052696897/myworkshopfiles/?appid=294100) who taught me a workaround for an annoying text-rotation bug.